Blog #3

 This isn’t usually because people are inefficient.

-It’s because the schedule has become a compensation system absorbing the strain of unclear workflows, inconsistent handoffs, and unrealistic time assumptions.
+It’s because the schedule has become a repository, absorbing the strain of unclear workflows, inconsistent handoffs, and unrealistic time assumptions.

 When systems upstream aren’t clear, the schedule fills the gaps.